CPerezz/privacy-tools/README.md

 # privacy-tools
 A collection of interesting and useful privacy tools I've found during my life and thought are worth using/looking at.

+Use at your own risk.

+I don't get anything for listing this.
+This is personal taste only and opinionated on what I like, and how well things go with my style and needs.

 ## Table of Contents
 * [Privacy-related-sites](#privacy-related-sites)
 * [Browsers](#browsers)